 But what happens when we consider

-the specific trajectory of throwing the die, for example ten times?
+the specific sequence of throwing the die, for example ten times?
 Perhaps surprisingly, the probability of exactly replicating that

 than the probability of throwing a certain specific outcome in any single throw, which is 1/6 = 0.17.
 In other words, repeating the

-specific trajectory of throwing a die is far less likely than obtaining a specific outcome of one single throw.
+specific sequence of throwing a die is far less likely than obtaining a specific outcome of one single throw.

-would be needed to throw and have a reasonable probability of replicating a certain predetermined outcome, or of replicating a certain
+be needed to throw and have a reasonable probability of replicating a certain predetermined outcome, or of replicating a certain specific

 us first look at the probability of replicating a certain outcome.
 If we want to have a reasonable probability of throwing a five,